Design-Dude/ddSpiral/README.md

 Download and double-click the plugin.
 Or drop it on the Sketch app.

 ## What it does
 You can make almost any spiral you want.
-Just select a maximum of 2 objects and/or an open path and run ddSpiral from the plugin menu.
-The plugin will present you an overlay for adjustments.
+Just select up to 2 objects and/or an open path and run ddSpiral from the plugin menu.
+The plugin presents you with an overlay for adjustments.
 You can update the spiral as long as you stay in the overlay.

 ## How it works
-You can select a maximum of 2 objects and an open path.
-The spiral will behave somewhat different accordingly.
-In any case you can change the direction (clockwise or counterclockwise), the number of rotations (loops), the number of points per loop (tangents), the timing (linear, ease, ease-in or ease-out) and the smoothness (0=sharp, 100=smooth, >100=experimental).
-Size and rotation of both start and finish will be set by the selected object(s) but you can change those numbers also.
+You can select up to 2 objects and an open path.
+The spiral will behave slightly differently accordingly.
+In any case, you can change the direction (clockwise or counterclockwise), the number of rotations (loops), the number of points per loop (tangents), the timing (linear, ease, ease-in or ease-out) and change the smoothness (0=sharp, 100=smooth, >100=experimental).
+The size and rotation of both start and finish is determined by the selected object(s), but you can also change these numbers.

 ### 1. Select a singel object, like an image, a group or symbol
-If you select one object, not a path, the spiral will rotate from the bounding box to the center of the object.
-It will be drawn on top of the object in the same group.
+If you select a single object, not a path, the spiral rotates from the bounding box to the center of the object.
+It is drawn on top of the object in the same group.

 ### 2. Select a closed shape, like a rectangle, oval, star, polygon or any other custom closed path
-If you select a single closed path the spiral will be streched from top to bottom and squeezed within the outline of the object, for as far as possible.
-By unchecking the Squeeze-option the shape will become a normal object, like #1.
-By selecting a rectangle, the Squeeze-option will be off by default, just to make it easier/faster to generate a normal spiral and also because the squeezed spiral within a rectangle isn't that exciting.
-Squeezed spirals cannot be rotated at forehand.
-If you need a squeezed spiral in a different direction you can first rotate your selected object, then flatten the shape before running ddSpiral.
+Selecting a single closed path stretches the spiral from top to bottom, squeezing it as far as possible inside the object's outline.
+Disabling the Squeeze option will make the shape a normal object, such as #1.
+By selecting a rectangle, the Squeeze option is turned off by default, just to make it easier/faster to generate a normal spiral and also because the squeezed spiral in a rectangle is not as exciting.
+If you need a squeezed spiral in a different direction, you should first rotate your selected object and then flatten the shape before running ddSpiral.

 ### 3. Select an open path, thus a line
-By selecting an open path the spiral will be stretched along that line.
-The start size and rotation will also be used for the end.
-The second set, normally the end will be used for the half-way-point in this case.
+Choosing an open path stretches the spiral along that line.
+The start size and rotation are also used for the end.
+The second set, normally the end, is used for the halfway point in this case.

 ### 4. Select two shapes or objects
-The spiral will be stretched form the first to the second object, adapting their coordinates, size and rotation.
-The first object is the one behind all others, not necessarily the one selected first.
-The spiral will be draw on document level, on top of everything, if both object belong to a different group.
+The spiral is stretched from the first object to the second, using their coordinates, size and rotation.
+The first object is the object behind all others, not necessarily the first selected object.
+The spiral is drawn at the document level, on top of everything, if both objects belong to a different group.

 ### 5. Select an open path and 1 or 2 other shapes or objects
-This final option will also stretch the spiral along the route of the path, like #3, but the dimensions will be set by the selected objects.
+This last option will also stretch the spiral along the path's route, like #3, but the dimensions are determined by the selected objects.

 ## Bugs and known issues
 I think the plugin is bug-free.
 If you find one, let me know!
 There are a few known issues.
-• If you run ddSpiral and the setting are shown you can still update any of the select objects in Sketch.
-As long as the actual selection is not changed those settings will not be 'seen' by ddSpiral.
-Just don't do that.
+- If you run ddSpiral and the setting appears, you can still update any of the selected objects in Sketch.
+As long as the actual selection is not changed, those settings will not be 'seen' by ddSpiral.
+Just don't.
-• Paths are made with bézier curves.
-The smoothness depends on both the number of loops and the  points per loop.
-If one of them is too low you may end up with unexpected bends.
+- Paths are made with bézier curves.
+The smoothness depends on both the number of loops and the number of points per loop.
+If one of them is too low, you can get unexpected bends.
 Especially if the route along an open path contains sharp turns.
-Try altering the number of loops, and points for a better result.
-You don't need too many points though.
+Try changing the number of loops and points for a better result.

-## Free but not free
+## Free
 This plugin is free.
-You can use it as long as the Sketch API will stay unchanged and you may also use it's code for developing your own plugin.
+You can use it as long as the Sketch API remains unchanged and you may also use the code to develop your own plugin.
+However, my code is not completely consistent.
+The Sketch API's documentation is as bad as our environmental concerns, to say the least, so it took quite a bit of duct tape to get it to work the way I wanted it to.
+If you keep the hood closed you won't notice it.

 If you like it you may also consider [buying me a coffee](https://www.buymeacoffee.com/Mastermek).

-_Have fun and thanks._
+Have fun and thanks.
+Mek